dzieciou/curl-logger/README.md

-By default `CurlLoggingRestAssuredConfigFactory#createConfig` creates configuration that prints a curl command in a single line.
+By default `CurlRestAssuredConfigFactory#createConfig` creates configuration that prints a curl command in a single line.

 ### Generating curl for Windows vs Unix